 A search engine for searching a corpus improves the relevancy of the results by classifying multiple terms in a search query as a single semantic unit.
 A semantic unit locator of the search engine generates a subset of documents that are generally relevant to the query based on the individual terms within the query.
 Combinations of search terms that define potential semantic units from the query are then evaluated against the subset of documents to determine which combinations of search terms should be classified as a semantic unit.
 The resultant semantic units are used to refine the results of the search.

-Paying attention to these types of compounds might find use in reranking search results so that pages which contain a compound are considered more relevant than documents that contain the individual words but not the compound.
+Paying attention to these types of meaningful compounds might be used in reranking search results so that pages which contain a compound are considered more relevant than documents that contain the individual words but not the compound.

 Use of a compound might also be helpful in finding query refinements – semantically meaningful alternatives.
 For the “Baldur’s gate” example quoted above, a semantically meaningful alternative may be “Baldur’s gate reviews” (i.e., written reviews of the game).

 Conventional approaches to meaningful compounds in queries